 - Desk study – Obtain and review Pre-existing ecological data.

-- Field survey – A site visit to map habitats and look for signs of, or potential for, protected species.
+- Walkover survey – A site visit to map habitats and look for signs of, or potential for, protected species.

-- Written report – A full written report including field survey and assessment methodologies.
+- Written report – A full written ecology report is then prepared including field survey, assessment methodologies, impacts evaluation and recommendations.

 - Habitat map (produced to JNCC standard phase 1 habitat survey classification).